 at the Tagliamento river |

-We want to visit Venzone, a little town which was badly destroyed by the earthquakes of 1976, but completely reconstructed afterwards.
-We miss the official parking but found a nice place near the bridge over the Tagliamento close to the center.
+We wanted to visit Venzone, a little town which was badly destroyed by the earthquakes of 1976, but completely reconstructed afterwards.
+We missed the official parking, but found a nice place near the bridge over the Tagliamento close to the center.
 (46.334927, 13.135459)

-Its a lovely little town and you find some information on the earthquakes in the church and the Townhall.
+It’s a lovely little town and you will find some information on the earthquakes in the church and the townhall.

 |